CosmoStat/wf-psf/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[NEW FEATURE]"
+title: "[NEW FEATURE] Feature Title"
 labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Problem Description**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Provide a clear and concise description of the problem your feature request aims to address.
+For example, share any frustrations or challenges you've encountered.

-**Describe the solution you'd like**
+**Proposed Solution**
-A clear and concise description of what you want to happen.
+Describe the solution you envision.
+Be clear and concise about what you would like to see implemented.

-**Describe alternatives you've considered**
+**Alternatives Considered**
-A clear and concise description of any alternative solutions or features you've considered.
+Share any alternative solutions or features you've thought about.
+Provide a brief description of each alternative.

-**Additional context**
+**Additional Context**
-Add any other context or screenshots about the feature request here.
+Include any extra context or relevant screenshots regarding your feature request.

+Your insights and suggestions are highly valuable as we consider enhancing our project.
+Thank you for taking the time to contribute! 🚀